Skip to contents

 • Try a different free model, as some models may have access restrictions

-• This typically occurs when using Chinese models like thudm/glm-z1-9b:free for consensus checking
+• This typically occurs when using non-English language models like thudm/glm-z1-9b:free for consensus checking

 • Switch to an English model like meta-llama/llama-4-maverick:free for consensus checking